 If you own an online business, you simply cannot ignore the importance of content marketing.
-The claim "Content is King" is still valid in 2023 as it was back in 2013.
+The claim "Content is King" remains valid in 2023 as it was in 2013.

 To boost your business, nurture leads, and create and expand your digital footprint, you need an aggressive content marketing plan.

-• Next comes video content.
-Almost 69% of respondents in a survey claim they like a short video over written content when it comes to learning about a new product.
+- Next comes video content.
+Almost 69% of respondents in a survey say they prefer a short video to written content when learning about a new product.
 Around 18% prefer text-based content, and only 4% prefer infographics.
-A small percentage prefer an ebook, a webinar or pitch, and a sales call or demo (Wyzowl).
+A small percentage prefer an ebook, a webinar, a pitch, or a sales call or demo (Wyzowl).

-• Here is why content marketing is a must.
-It generates over 3x leads compared to outbound marketing and costs 62% less (Demand Metric).
+- Here is why content marketing is a must.
+It generates over 3x the leads as outbound marketing and costs 62% less (Demand Metric).

 1. Prepare Your Overall Content Marketing Strategy

-Your initial steps involve figuring out your ideal client and the platforms that you will be focusing on.
+Your initial steps involve identifying your ideal client and the platforms you will focus on.
 Each platform has a different set of features that caters to different demographic audiences.

 Find out your ideal client.
-It’s one of the most important things you can do whenever you are creating content.
+It’s one of the most important things you can do whenever you are creating content to promote your business, product, or SAAS services like urgent care ehr software.
 It helps if you create an avatar of the person.

-You will want to know their income level, interests, demographic, geographic, gender, and other details.
-When you get these details, you will be able to target them specifically
+You will want to know their income level, interests, demographics, geography, gender, and other details.
+When you get these details, you will be able to target them specifically.

 Each platform has a different demographic and income level.
 You will want to consider the platform you want to create content for your business.